aniketmaurya/fact-finder/README.md

 ## Latest Result

+I have used GEval to evaluate the correctness of the output.
+It's a technique to evaluate the correctness of the output by comparing the output with the ground truth with LLM-as-a-judge.

-- GEval correctness: ↑ from 0.48 to 0.49 after adding chain-of-thought to the system prompt (see 03_eval.ipynb).
+- GEval correctness: ⬆︎ from 0.48 to 0.49 after adding chain-of-thought to the system prompt (see 03_eval.ipynb).

 #### What changed?

 - Added detailed prompt with extensive reasoning to the system prompt to reduce hallucinations and contradictions in the output.

-#### After
+#### V2

-**System prompt:** as in `fact_finder.py` - adds reasoning to the system prompt.
+Set the temperature to 0.1 (before 0.7) to reduce hallucinations and contradictions in the output.

 **Result:**
-  - ❌ Correctness (GEval) (score: 0.4899010086693044, threshold: 0.5, strict: False, evaluation model: gpt-4o, reason: No contradiction but missing secondary client and additional details like last name and address.
-'Salary' named as 'Employment Income', and additional objectives goals omitted., error: None)
+  - New score: 0.5215555934235321

-#### Before
+#### v1

+Updated the following fact finding system prompt to a longer prompt with extensive reasoning to reduce hallucinations and contradictions in the output as in `fact_finder.py`.

 ```python
 SYSTEM_PROMPT = (